September & October In Saugatuck

 16. Grab a Light Lunch | Walk To Lucy’s Little Kitchen or Ida Red’s

-Lucy’s Little Kitchen (across the street from the Chain Ferry – open weather permitting) continues Chef Matt Balmer’s tradition of farm fresh foods that he’s had in place for years at Everyday People Cafe (EPC).
-Think EPC behaving more like a food truck . . . or something like that.
-Like at EPC, everything made at Lucy’s, is made from scratch.
+Lucy’s Little Kitchen continues Chef Matt Balmer’s tradition of farm fresh foods that he’s had in place for years at Everyday People Cafe (EPC).
+Like at EPC, everything made at Lucy’s is made from scratch.
 The fish arrives daily.
-Their Zero Proof Sugarcane Juice Bar is something you will not find for at least 1500 miles.
-This entirely open air restaurant embodies vacation.
-Select from their favorite juice combinations posted on the menu, or you can order up something custom.
-The Tuna Nachos and the Ceviche rise to to the top of our list, but we think you’d enjoy tasting your way through this entire menu.
+The Tuna Nachos and the Ceviche rise to to the top of our list, but we think you’ll enjoy tasting your way through this entire menu.
+With the addition of a liquor license, you can now enjoy beer, wine or cocktails with your meal!

 16. See Saugatuck From The Water | Board The Star Of Saugatuck & Cruise The Great Lake

 Sit back and relax as you listen to the water cascade from the paddle wheels.
 Enjoy the entertaining narration, take in the Fall colors, enjoy the view of the shops and houses, and spy for wildlife as you cruise along the Kalamazoo River on the Star Of Saugatuck.
 As you make your way through the channel, look left to see the Singapore Harbor Natural Area, and right toward the Saugatuck Dunes State Park.
 You hope you will be back hiking in both sometime soon.
 Maybe this winter on cross country skis or snow shoes?
 Sounds good.

 17. Make It Last | 3 More Fine Art Galleries